 The average frac in Oklahoma requires about 42,000 gallons of hydrochloric acid, and current trends reveal oil companies are increasing the number of stages, and volumes per stage, which will result in significantly more acid being required in the future.

 Since most well sites are located in close proximity to cropland and waterways used by livestock and municipal water treatment systems, storing large amounts of hydrochloric acid on a well site presents substantial contingent liabilities to oil companies.
 A large acid spill results in damages that begin in the million-dollar range, and can quickly climb higher depending on the extent of the spill.

 To offset these costly liabilities, most oil companies install secondary containment berms around all acid tanks on the frac location.
 Some also install a poly mat underneath the tanks to protect the soil.
 These containment systems can cost up to $20,000.00 (or more) per location.

 The Need for a Better Solution

-The average life span of an acid tank liner is one to two years.
-The cost of installing a new liner averages $15,000.00 per tank.
+The average lifespan of an acid tank liner is one to two years.
+The cost of installing a new liner average $15,000.00 per tank.
 There have been many attempts by acid tank operators to address liner failures, and they always focus on improving the liner itself.
 Until now, no company has solved the problem.